-Manufacturers of refrigerated truck trailers are in for what is likely to be another stable year for equipment sales.
-Although there’s plenty of freight to be moved, trucking firms are generally more conservative when it comes to new equipment purchases right now because other costs — compliance with various regulations, driver and employee costs — are taking precedence.
+Manufacturers of refrigerated truck trailers and ocean containers are in for what is likely to be another stable year for equipment sales.
+Although there’s plenty of freight to be moved, trucking firms are generally more conservative when it comes to new equipment purchases right now because other costs—compliance with various regulations, driver and employee costs—are taking precedence.

 Yet, for those who are making new equipment purchases, their return on investment has never been better.

-Two of the leading refrigerated trailer manufacturers — Great Dane and Utility Trailer — continue to fine-tune their reefer products with improved materials, structural designs, and engineering processes that result in lighter and longer lasting equipment.
+Two of the leading refrigerated trailer and container manufacturers—Great Dane and Utility Trailer—continue to fine-tune their reefer products with improved materials, structural designs, and engineering processes that result in smarter, lighter and longer lasting equipment.

 Additional insulation is achieved with the company’s Versitex VR2 lining that acts as a vapor barrier to keep the foam insulation dry while maintaining thermal efficiency.